Skip to main content

 Resources for The Dual-Career Search

-The National Higher Educational Recruitment Consortium (HERC) has options to search for two jobs with specific criteria in the same region.
-Additionally, HERC offers webinars and tools for jobseekers.
+• The ability to search for two jobs with specific criteria in the same region

 Often the biggest question for candidates is, “When should I discuss a partner hire with the search committee?”
 Many candidates desire to wait until an offer has been extended.
-However, search committee chairs often want to know earlier so they have time to initiate processes for exploring options.
+However, department chairs often want to know earlier so they have time to initiate processes for exploring options.
 There is no right answer—candidates will need to make case-by-case decisions.

 Some items to consider while making these decisions: